aspose-words-cloud/aspose-words-cloud-python/docs/WordsApi.md

 # create an instance of the API class
 api_instance = asposewordscloud.WordsApi(asposewordscloud.ApiClient(configuration))
+body = asposewordscloud.RangeDocument() # RangeDocument | Parameters of a new document.
 name = 'name_example' # str | The document.
 range_start_identifier = 'range_start_identifier_example' # str | The range start identifier.
 Identifier is the value of the \"nodeId\" field, which every document node has, extended with the prefix \"id\".
 It looks like \"id0.0.7\".
-Also values like \"image5\" and \"table3\" can be used as an identifier for images and tables, where the number is an index of the image/table. document_parameters = asposewordscloud.RangeDocument() # RangeDocument | Parameters of a new document. range_end_identifier = 'range_end_identifier_example' # str | The range end identifier. folder = 'folder_example' # str | Original document folder. (optional) storage = 'storage_example' # str | Original document storage. (optional)
+Also values like \"image5\" and \"table3\" can be used as an identifier for images and tables, where the number is an index of the image/table. range_end_identifier = 'range_end_identifier_example' # str | The range end identifier. folder = 'folder_example' # str | Original document folder. (optional) storage = 'storage_example' # str | Original document storage. (optional)